en:lang="en-US"

 https://www.panoramaaudiovisual.com/en/2023/05/16/ia-proxima-frontera-doblaje/

-Jacques Barreau, “Dean of Dubbing” y Vice President – Media & Interactive Entertainment de TransPerfect Media, reflects in this Tribune about artificial intelligence and its possible applications in the dubbing industry, which should not be negative.
+Jacques Barreau, “Dean of Dubbing” y Vice President – Media & Interactive Entertainment de TransPerfect Media, reflect on this tribune about artificial intelligence and its possible applications in the dubbing industry, which should not be negative.

-IA: these 2 letters are starting to frighten to many of the people who are part of the dubbing community.
-Will machine learning and AI be a threat or support for voice-over professionals?
+IA: These 2 letters are starting to scare To many of the people who are part of the dubbing community.
+Will automatic learning and a threat or support for dubbing professionals?

 In this forum, we will talk about what AI is currently capable of achieving in terms of reproduction of voices and nuances, and we will see what this means not only for the voice actors, but for the entire dubbing industry.